 In 1960, James Michener got involved with politics, becoming chairman of the Bucks County, Pennsylvania committee to elect John F. Kennedy.
 Two years later, he ran as a Democratic candidate for Congress, which he since considered a mistake, saying "My mistake was to run in 1962 as a Democrat candidate for Congress.
 [My wife] kept saying, 'Don't do it, don't do it.'
 I lost and went back to writing books."

 During Michener's lifetime, his novels sold an estimated 75,000,000 copies.
 He made a great deal of money, which he used for philanthropic endeavors, giving away more than one hundred million dollars to universities, museums, libraries, and other charitable causes.
-In 1989, he donated all of his royalties from the Canadian edition of his novel Journey (which is set during the Gold Rush in the Canadian Yukon) and created the Journey Prize, which is awarded annually for the year's best short story published by an up-and-coming Canadian writer.
+In 1989, he donated all of his royalties from the Canadian edition of his novel Journey (which is set in the Canadian Yukon during the Gold Rush) and created the Journey Prize, which is awarded annually for the year's best short story published by an up-and-coming Canadian writer.
 The prize is worth $10,000 Canadian.

 In his later years, James Michener suffered from kidney failure and required daily dialysis.
-After four years, he decided to end the treatments in October of 1997.
+In October of 1997, after suffering through four years of treatments, he decided to end them.
 He died soon afterward of kidney failure at the age of 91.

 Quote Of The Day

 "I love writing.
 I love the swirl and swing of words as they tangle with human emotions." - James Michener

 Today's video features the original theatrical trailer for the 1954 feature film adaptation of James Michener's novel, The Bridges at Toko-Ri.
 Enjoy!